LibreBlogOrg/LibreBlog-Resources/themes/README.md

 - Default Theme : Theme that incorporates the main characteristics of journalistic websites

-## How to generate the JSON file for the theme
+## How to generate the theme's JSON file

 ``` node json-builder.js theme-folder/ ```